Skip to content

 What the Calculator Does Not Model

 Legal costs if termination results in dispute.
 Severance payments.
 Replacement hire productivity ramp-up time (typically 3-9 months).
 Customer relationship damage from bad hire interactions.
 Team morale impact and potential talent flight.
 Lost business opportunities during tenure.
 Institutional knowledge loss.
-The calculator shows quantifiable direct costs; full organizational impact typically 1.5-2x calculator's figure for roles with significant stakeholder contact.
+The calculator shows quantifiable direct costs; full organizational impact may extend beyond the calculator's figure for roles with significant stakeholder contact.

 Reducing Bad Hire Probability

 Structured interview process with predictive validity.
 Work sample testing for relevant skills.
 Reference checks with specific outcome questions.
 Probationary period with explicit criteria.
 30-60-90 day plans with clear milestones.
-Investment in hiring process pays back through bad hire avoidance.
-Typical bad hire rate 15-30%; reducing to 10% saves substantial money across hiring volume.
-The calculator quantifies specific bad hire cost for making hiring investment decisions.
+Investment in hiring process relates to bad hire avoidance across hiring volume.
+A common heuristic places bad hire rate at 15-30%; reducing to 10% indicates substantial cost differences across hiring volume.
+The calculator quantifies specific bad hire cost for informing hiring investment decisions.

 Example Scenario